What is Guillain-Barré syndrome?

 For research articles and summaries on GBS, search PubMed, which contains citations from medical journals and other sites.

 How can I or my loved one help improve care for people with Guillain-Barré syndrome?

 Consider participating in a clinical trial so clinicians and scientists can learn more about Guillain-Barré syndrome.
-Clinical research uses human volunteers to help researchers learn more about a disorder and perhaps find better ways to safely detect, treat, or prevent disease.
+Clinical research uses study participants to help researchers learn more about a disorder and perhaps find better ways to safely detect, treat, or prevent disease.

 For information about participating in clinical research visit NIH Clinical Research Trials and You.
-Learn about clinical trials currently looking for people with GBS at Clinicaltrials.gov, a searchable database of current and past clinical studies and research results.
+Learn about clinical trials currently looking for people with GBS at Clinicaltrials.gov, a database of past and current clinical trials.

 Where can I find more information about Guillain-Barré syndrome?